The Chip Bag

 My vintage pen collection

 I never had a specific interest in vintage pens until I went to the Colorado Pen Show last year.
 (Here, I'm loosely defining vintage pens as any model that is no longer in production, mainly from the 20th century.)
-I had acquired a few here and there before then, but I didn't truly understand the sheer range and appeal of these pens until I saw tables and tables full of them in person.
-There was the usual garage sale thrill of finding cool old things, as any secondhand enthusiast would know, and I really enjoyed listening to people ramble about the pens they were selling.
+There was the usual garage sale thrill of finding cool old things, and the people selling vintage pens are always happy to regale you with stories about them.

-I have a particular interest in pens from the 70s-90s because they usually feature cartridge/converter filling systems, which are less fragile and picky about ink than pens with built-in filling systems, but I've become increasingly interested in lever fillers because you can find a lot of interesting flex nibs in those pens.
-In any case, I've found that older pen nibs have a certain character to them that modern mass-produced nibs usually don't.
+I have an interest in pens from the 70s-90s because they usually fill by cartridge/converter so I don't have to worry about them degrading over time, but I've become interested in older lever fillers because you can find a lot of interesting nibs in those pens.
+In general, I've found that older pen nibs have a certain character to them that modern mass-produced nibs usually don't.

 This is an excessively deep look at the vintage pens I have at the moment.